Employment of Associate Lecturers policy

 The University is operating in an increasingly competitive environment and depends on a range of funding sources - some increasing, some declining, some variable and insecure.
 The University needs to be a productive, efficient and flexible organisation, making full use of modern patterns of work that meet future challenges.
 Equally importantly, the University wishes to treat all its employees fairly and to offer opportunities for all staff groups to pursue and develop their careers.
 The aim of this policy is thus to achieve a proper balance between the flexible and efficient delivery of high quality teaching, on the one hand, and security of employment and fair treatment of employees, on the other.

-The aims of this policy are:
+The aims of this policy are to:

 This policy was approved by Executive Board with effect from 1 September 2014, starting with staged implementation across the University with a view to cross-University application from September 2015.